 State-Level Advocacy

-1. Support the expansion ond increase of inclusive, culturally competent, and community based mental and behavioral healthcare supports and services for TAY.
+1. Support the expansion and increase of inclusive, culturally competent, and community based mental health and substance use supports and services for TAY.

 2. Educate decision-makers and the public on CAYEN’s priorities to foster collaboration and joint advocacy.